 If you belong to an HMO, your choice of providers and benefits could be restricted and you may need to run a gauntlet of pre-authorization requests; without the right pre-authorization before treatment, your insurance claim could be denied.

 The Mental Health Parity and Addiction Equity Act of 2008 makes it illegal for group health insurance plans (like those offered through an employer) to discriminate in coverage for mental health services.
 Group plans must offer mental health coverage levels that are equal to medical treatment coverage levels.

-New health care reform legislation makes it illegal for insurance companies to discriminate against people with mental disorders.
-The Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act went into effect July 1.
+Health care reform legislation makes it illegal for insurance companies to discriminate against people with mental disorders.
+The Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act went into effect in 2010.

 “There are exceptions to the law’s coverage, including small employers and plans not currently offering mental health coverage,” says Clarke Ross, CEO for Children and Adults with Attention Deficit/Hyperactivity Disorder (CHADD), a nonprofit advocacy group for people with ADHD and their families.
 “There remains uncertainty whether all disorders listed in the Diagnostic and Statistical Manual of Mental Health Disorders must be covered.
 It will take some implementation experience to see how this unfolds related to ADHD.”

 Health insurers err on the side of caution when it comes to prescription drug treatment for children with ADHD.
 A recent study from the American Heart Association found that stimulant ADHD drugs could pose health risks for children who have abnormal heart rhythms, and must be closely monitored by physicians.